Jordan Carr Peterson

 Publications

 "Serving Two Masters?
-Public Ethics and the Regulation of Financial Conflicts of Interest in the Administrative State," Albany Law Review (forthcoming), available on SSRN.
+Public Ethics and the Regulation of Financial Conflicts of Interest in the Administrative State," Albany Law Review 85(1): 179-268 (2022).

 "The Politicized Enforcement of Laws Criminalizing Executive Branch Conflicts of Interest," Presidential Studies Quarterly 52(1): 224-245 (2022).